Official-Orbit-Studios/Getting-Started/README.md

 2. Edit the code
 3. Run `git add -A` to add all your changes to be committed
 4. Run `git commit -m "Message goes here"` to commit your changes locally
-5. Run `git push origin main` to push all your changes to GitHub
+5. Run `git push origin main` to push all your changes to the main branch on GitHub

 And that's all there is to it!
 The workflow for once you've gotten started is pretty similar to that.